robbert-vdh/yabridge/README.md

 - Fix implementation bugs:
   - Phase Plant doesn't play any sound until the editor has been opened?
-  - Phase Plant sometimes crashes during `effEditIdle()`, not sure what situation triggers this.
-  - Phase plant can't load large chunks.
-Seems to be a problem with Phase Plant since other plugins don't have this issue.
+  - Large chunk buffers can't be sent over the socket in one go, this causes issues with presets that are multiple megabytes in size.
+  - Serum crashed and audio engine froze while browsing through Serum presets in the browser?
   - KiloHearts plugins create a ridiculous amount of file descriptor leaks in wineserver when esync is enabled.
 I haven't come across any other plugins that do this.
 Not sure if this is fixable in yabridge.
-  - Serum crashed and audio engine froze while browsing through Serum presets in the browser?
   - Polish GUIs even further.
 There are some todos left in `src/wine-host/editor.{h,cpp}`.
 - Add missing details if any to the architecture section.